 Brief Chronology of the Club

 Toowong Harriers was founded by Charles Campbell on 25th May, 1894.
 Charlie was Hon.
 Secretary and Treasurer – there were 14 Members.
 Venue was Toowong Sports Ground.

 The Qld.
 Amateur Athletic Association (North & South Associations) was formed in Rockhampton.
 It later declined and became one body, the Queensland Amateur Athletic Association (Q.A.A.A.)

-Charlie Campbell, Wally Pritchard, Ben Burton, Phil Frankel & a few others club members become the Founders of the Queensland Amateur Athletic Association.
+Charlie Campbell, Wally Pritchard, Ben Burton, Phil Frankel and a few others club members become the Founders of the Queensland Amateur Athletic Association.

 Charles Campbell chosen as Qld representative at Australasian Championships in Sydney.
-Competed in 440 and 880 yards & won both races.
+Competed in 440 and 880 yards and won both races.

 The Club declined in numbers due to the War and the Depression and there were almost no juniors to provide seniors of the future.
 The Club barely surviving.